andreaskuster/ner-and-pos-when-nothing-is-capitalized/README.md

 #### Model Characteristics

-Train/Test/Dev data:
+__Train/Test/Dev data__:
 * Train: Penn Treebank section 0-18 (usage: training)
 * Dev: Penn TreeBank section 19-21 (usage: validation, i.e. early stopping and hyperparameter search)
 * Test: Penn TreeBank section 22-24 (usage: reporting accuracy)

-Pre-Processing: Depending on the experiment, we either used the imported data as-is (cased), lower-cased it (lowercase) or lower-cased it and then true-case predicted it (truecase).
+__Pre-Processing__: Depending on the experiment, we either used the imported data as-is (cased), lower-cased it (lowercase) or lower-cased it and then true-case predicted it (truecase).
 Furthermore, we also combinded the lowercased and cased dataset (C+U) and randomly lowercased 50% of the dataset (half mixed).

-Padding: Pad all sentence to the lenght of the longest sentence using "NULL" charakters.
+__Padding__: Pad all sentence to the lenght of the longest sentence using "NULL" charakters.
 (Note: The reported accuracy values are true accuracies, i.e. with padding removed.
 If we would not do this and the dataset contains very short and very long sentences, the accuracy of a prediction with only "NULL" characters for the whole sequence of the short sentence would be very high, even though the predictor is very bad.)

-Embedding: ELMo word embedding, vector size: 1024
+__Embedding__: ELMo word embedding, vector size: 1024

-LSTM Model:
+__LSTM Model__:
 We used keras for the neural network implementation with the following configuration:

-* Sequential Model:
+* __Sequential Model__:
- * Input Layer:
+ * __Input Layer__:
    * BiLSTM Layer:
     * input shape: (max_sentence_lengt, 1024)
     * hidden units: 512
     * lstm dropout: 0.0
     * lstm recurrent dropout: 0.0
- * Hidden Layer:
+ * __Hidden Layer(s)__:
    * TimeDistributed Dense Layer
     * shape: num_labels
     * activation function: rectified linear unit
- * Output Layer:
+ * __Output Layer__:
    * CRF Layer:
     * shape: num_labels
-* Training:
+* __Training__:
-  * Solver:
+  * __Solver__:
    * Adam
    * learning rate: 0.001
-  * Epochs:
+  * __Epochs__:
    * max: 40 epochs
    * early stopping: stopps after the validation accuracy did not increase by more than 0.001 over 4 conecutive epochs

-Evaluation: After training, we predicted the label of the test set using the trained model, removed the padding and computed the accuracy (number of correctly predicted labels / number of labels).
+__Evaluation__: After training, we predicted the label of the test set using the trained model, removed the padding and computed the accuracy (number of correctly predicted labels / number of labels).

-Note: All the hyperparameters reported above are a result of the hyperparameter grid-search done previous to this experiment evaluation.
-Details about this and additional information about the code usage can be found here:
+__Note__: All the hyperparameters reported above are a result of the hyperparameter grid-search done previous to this experiment evaluation.
+Details about this and additional information about the code usage can be found [here](pos/README.md).

 #### Conclusion